-Model based on Key Horizons
+Model based on Selected Key Horizons

-The following method aims to adapt the RGT value computation with a reduction of the seismic dependency and more control on the geometry of the model.
+This method aims to adapt the RGT computation, from the original grid of horizons, with less seismic dependency and more control on the geometry of the model.

-By using the same initial grid of patches, where a stratigraphic ordering is already performed, new RGT values are computed from selected key horizons.
+By using the same initial grid of patches, described in the previous chapter, where a stratigraphic ordering is already performed, new RGT values are computed from selected key horizons.
 Vertically, a simple interpolation is performed between horizons, whereas values are extrapolated spatially by using the RGT variations (Figure 2.b).

-Consequently, the RGT model is strictly consistent with the selected key seismic horizons.
-Besides, by reducing the dependency to the full horizon grid and, to some extent to the seismic, it becomes possible to produce a clean geological model (Figure 2.c), with a better control by the interpreter.
+The RGT model becomes more consistent with the selected key seismic horizons.
+Moreover, by reducing the dependency to the entire horizon grid and, to some extent to the seismic, a clean geological model (Figure 2.c) can be produced, with a better control by the interpreter.
+The method was applied to a 1,000 km2 3D seismic dataset (HCA2000A) located along the north-western Australian margin in the Exmouth sub-basin, part of the North Carnarvon Basin.
+The Neogene upper interval, characterized by a passive margin carbonate shelf, made of transgressive and regressive regimes, could be properly modelled, with a few selected horizons.

-Stratigraphic models for reservoir characterization can be generated in complex zones, even with a poor seismic quality.
+Therefore, stratigraphic models for reservoir characterization can be generated in complex zones, even with poor seismic quality.
 Thanks to this novel method, the RGT model is cleaner and does not show strong thickness variations.
-It becomes a perfect input for stratigraphic modelling and cellular grid generation (Lacaze et al, 2019).
+It becomes a perfect input for stratigraphic model as well as cellular grid generation (Lacaze et al, 2019).